-Hugh and Eve Meeter Calvinism Award Mr. Hugh and Mrs. Eve Meeter established these awards to stimulate interest in and knowledge of the Calvinistic world and life view among high school seniors planning to attend a Christian Reformed-related college.
-In 2002-03, one scholarship of \$2,500 and one scholarship of \$1,250 were awarded.
+Hugh and Eve Meeter Calvinism Award Mr. Hugh and Mrs. Eve Meeter established these awards to stimulate interest in and knowledge of the Calvinistic world-and-life view among high school seniors planning to attend a Christian Reformed-related college.
+One scholarship of \$2,500 and one of \$1,250 are awarded each year.
 Selection is based on the evaluation of an 8-12 page research paper required for consideration.
-Applications should be obtained from the Meeter Center at Calvin.
+Applications should be obtained from the Meeter Center at Calvin College.